 In contrast to other economic goods, patents have 3 peculiarities that make their evaluation and valuation challenging, that IPwe’s Valuation Methodology takes into account:

 1. Patents are unique

 3. Patents are territorially limited

-Patent valuation can be grouped into 3 dogmatic groups:
+Patent valuations have 3 dogmatic groups:

 1. Market-based approach

 IPwe’s Smart Intangible Asset Management solution utilises an income-based valuation approach.
 The different established valuation approaches vary largely in their angle of assessment, the key metrics that they’re based on, and the amount of data that needs to be provided by the asset owner.
 This leads to a drastic variation in results.

 Our Patent Valuation Model integrates patent and financial data from multiple data sources in a relief from royalty model**.
 By automatically feeding the model and applying a uniform qualitative standard of assessment to all valued patents, it eliminates the inherent subjectivity associated with income-based valuations.

 IPwe’s core innovation comes from pre-aggregating cleaned and normalised data in the model so that the only input parameter required to carry out the valuation is the target patent number.
 This results in a previously unattainable level of accuracy in valuation for a process that usually takes significant time and triggers high discovery costs.